root-systems/handbook/agreements/self-management.md

 ### Time Tracking

-Members track time worked on any project, Internal or External.
+Members track time worked on any project, Personal or Internal or External.